-If you become aware that these images are being used inappropriately you should inform the Club Welfare Officer immediately.
+If you become aware the inform the Club Welfare C at these images are being used ina Officer immediately. ppropriately you should

-The photographs may be available on the website http:// for the golf season 20xx.
-If at any time either the parent/ carer or the child wishes the data to be removed from the website, 7 days' notice must be given to the Club Welfare Officer after which the data will be removed.
+20xx.
+If at any time eithe available on the website http:// r the parent/ carer or the child wishe ce must be given to the Club Welfar s the data to be removed from

-To be completed by parent/carer
+To be completed by par ent/carer

-I (Parent ful name) consent to (name of
+I (Parent full name) consent to (name of

-organisation) photographing or videoing (name of child) under the
+organisation) photograph ing or videoing (name of child) under the

-stated rules and conditions, and I confirm n I have legal parental responsibility for this child and
+stated rules and condition ns, and I confirm I have legal parenta I responsibility for this child and

-am entitled to give this consent.
+am entitled to give this co onsent.

 Signature Date

-To be completed by child

-To be completed by child
+To be completed by chi ld

 I (Child full name) consent to (name of

-organisation) photographing or videoing child under the stated rules and conditi ions.
+organisation) photograph ing or videoing child under the stated d rules and conditions.

-Signature Date